CMDann/yule-log/README.md

 * Cross-domain Ajax and Flash.
 * "Delete-key friendly."
 Easy to strip out parts you don't need.
 * Extensive inline and accompanying documentation.

-## Documentation

-Take a look at the [documentation table of contents](doc/TOC.md).
-This documentation is bundled with the project, which makes it readily available for offline reading and provides a useful starting point for any documentation you want to write about your project.

-## Contributing

-Anyone and everyone is welcome to [contribute](CONTRIBUTING.md).
-Hundreds of developers have helped make the HTML5 Boilerplate what it is today.